PiotrBlachnio/Workout-Planner/README.md

 # Workout Planner
-REST API created using .NET Core framework.
-It allows you to create your workout routines and assign exercises to it.
-Exercise itself it's fully editable, so you can change almost everything by yourself.
+REST API that allows you to create your workout routines and assign different exercises to them.
+Exercise is fully editable, so you can adjust it to yourself.
 You can assign a name, type of muscle, numbers of sets and reps, additional weight, set rest time and even create personal notes.

 ## Technologies used
 * C#
 * .NET Core
 * MSSQL Database
+* Docker

 ## Running on docker
 ****